 Training Tips for Trekking

 Here are our training tips for trekking.
 At Ian Taylor Trekking, our aim is to be your number one resource in preparation for your trekking or climbing adventure.
 We are here to help our clients get the right information on their chosen trip.
+After reading this page you should check out our step by step approach to training and also check out all our upcoming trips.

 Our Trips Require Physical Preparation

-Going on a multi-day trek or mountaineering trip takes dedicated preparation and we want to make sure our clients know this.
-Therefore, if you are looking for an easy way out of doing the hard work it takes to prepare, then you are in the wrong place.
 If you follow our advice and do the training and preparations that are necessary, then you will put yourself in the best chance of being safe and successful.
 Also, we promise to have the best itineraries and teams out there to help you make your trip a success!
 Read some reviews from our trips.

 Training tips for Trekking